Ads-Marketing-Mistakes

 • Many people try to squeeze as many keywords into each campaign as possible.
 The idea with adwords marketing is to be laser targeted.
 One keyword for each campaign and landing page would be ideal, but it takes too much time.
 Instead, restrict yourself to about five keywords.

 • Sending visitors straight to the home page of your website.
 This leaves them confused as they try to find the information they expect from the ad keywords.
 It results in higher bounce rates and costs more.
-You need a dedicated landing page for each ad campaign that gives the visitor exactly what they want without looking for it.
+You need a dedicated landing page for each Google ad campaign that gives the visitor exactly what they want without looking for it.

 • Not including negative keywords.
 For instance, if you were selling sunglasses, negative keywords could be drinking, wine, beer, or water, all of which, when added to the word ‘glasses’, make up a product you are not selling.
 By including these words as negatives, you ensure people interested in those things do not click on your ad, costing you a lot of money for nothing.